wemake-services/caddy-gen/README.md

 To overcome this issue we are using `docker-gen` to generate configuration everytime a container spawns or dies.
 Now scaling is easy!

+## CADDY 2

+BREAKING CHANGES HERE!

+Options to configure:

+- `virtual.host` domain name, don't pass `http://` or `https://`, you can separate them with space,
+- `virtual.alias` domain alias, e.q. `www` prefix,
+- `virtual.port` port exposed by container, e.g. `3000` for React apps in development,
+- `virtual.tls-email` the email address to use for the ACME account managing the site's certificates,
+- `virtual.auth.username` and
+- `virtual.auth.password` together provide HTTP basic authentication.

+Password should be a string `base64` encoded from `bcrypt` hash.
+You can use https://bcrypt-generator.com/ with default config and https://www.base64encode.org/.

+## Backing up certificates

+To backup certificates make a volume:

+`./caddy-info:/data/caddy`

 ## Usage